 If only these Dating Detectives would put down the magnifying glass and look at the big picture.
 So Future Man Dates, here’s My Mandate: Take a few steps back.
 Do you stand two centimeters away from a Jackson Pollock?
 No!
 You have to be a practical distance away to admire it properly.
 It’s the same with the intensely blue eyed blonde lady who bought a new CC Creme just for this date who is across from you.
 If you did that, you might pick up that I’m dying to try the ravioli appetizer but worried it might be too filling.
 We could have a normal ordering-our-dinner conversation and maybe split it!

-Perhaps you might get those question mark looking pupils in your eyes to realize that I am not a puzzle.
+Perhaps on this National Puzzle Day you might get those question mark looking pupils in your eyes to realize I am not a puzzle.
 At 50-something years old, my pieces are all in place.
 Not-a-one is missing.

 Cause I’m not a puzzle, I’m a painting.
 Yeppers, the Ex is gone but this old canvas is still in tact.